Drive from Cairns to Port Douglas

 Eventually we did make it safely to our resort in Port Douglas, the Sheraton Grand Mirage.
 An expansive, beautiful resort with its own golf course and connecting pools, we had planned this stay to be a bit of a break from our fast and furious itinerary – the adults soaking up some sun while the kids enjoyed the many pools at the resort.
 We did not expect to arrive under a major storm.
 We checked in anyways, and was ferried in a large golf court to our room.
 It was a beautiful room with two large queen beds, a small dining area, with a view to one of the larger pools in the resort.
 After settling in, I was at a bit of a loss.
-It was early afternoon, we were in a beautiful resort, and it was pouring outside…. and that’s when Anna and the kids made a surprising decision.
+It was early afternoon, we were in a beautiful resort, and it was pouring outside…. and that’s when DW and the kids made a surprising decision.
 They decided to play in the pool anyways.
 It was warm, and playing in the pool meant they would be wet anyways.

-Back to the snorkelling itself, we saw numerous schools of colorful fish, some swimming close enough to touch.
+Back to the snorkeling itself, we saw numerous schools of colorful fish, some swimming close enough to touch.
 Of course, we were there to see corral, and we saw corrals of different shades of blues and greens.
 Sadly, many of the corral were bleached white.
 As we were shoveling and not diving, we could only admire the reefs from afar and could not experience the sea life up close, but it was still a wonderful experience.

 Overall it was an unforgettable experience and easily worth the price.
 We were so incredibly lucky that the weather turned out to be so nice white we were out there… as the catamaran headed back grey clouds started rolling in, and we were back to heavy rain by the time we reached the shore.
 It was a raging storm again by the time dinner came around.
 We were so, so grateful that Lady Luck decided to do us a favour and gave us that window of good weather just for the excursion.

-Super dad (verified by Nolan and Cady) who does his best to keep a roof over our head and chauffeured around.
-He picked up cross-fit in 2017 and has stuck with it, so far.
+Super dad who does his best to keep a roof over our head and chauffeured around.
+He picked up cross-fit in 2017 and was quite proud of it.